GP-Silah/silah-backend/README.md

 ## API Documentation

 - Swagger available at `http://localhost:3000/api/docs` (requires starting the server)
-- It inculdes all endpoints, request/response schemas, and examples
+- It includes all endpoints, request/response schemas, and examples

 ---